-*Iceland Travel Blog: Scroll to the bottom to head straight to my 6 Day Iceland Itinerary and Reykjavik travel guides*
+*Iceland Travel Tips: Scroll to the bottom to head straight to my 6 Day Iceland Itinerary and Reykjavik travel guide OR keep reading to see what to know and expect when visiting Iceland and Iceland Travel Tips*

 Disclosure: This Iceland Travel Blog may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.

-I visited Iceland for 6 days in September 2016 on a family vacation.
+I visited Iceland for 6 days in September on a family vacation.
 I planned the entire Iceland itinerary from scratch for my family by doing tons of reading and research.
 Iceland, and the Northern Lights, have been at the top of my bucket list as long as I can remember.
 It was by far one of the most extraordinary locations I visited, and I am already dreaming about getting back there soon to explore the West and North coasts of the island.
-This Iceland travel blog post details everything to expect when visiting Iceland as well as guides and itineraries for the country.
+This Iceland travel blog guide details everything to expect when visiting Iceland as well as my Iceland travel guides and Iceland itineraries.

 Volcanoes, glaciers, black sand beaches, lava fields, waterfalls, icebergs, natural baths….you name it, Iceland’s got it.
 The terrain here is drastically different than any other country and there are so many different areas and types, a trip here is never the same.
-Driving around the entire South Coast from West to East we hit such vast different areas that each day was exciting and new.
-Iceland is definitely for the adventure-type, so don’t come here wanting to just relax – there is way too much to see and experience.
+Some of the most beautiful places are in Iceland.
+Driving around the entire South Coast of Iceland from West to East on an Iceland road trip we hit such vast different areas that each day was exciting and new.
+Iceland is definitely for the adventure-type, so don’t come here (find out the best time to visit Iceland) wanting to just relax – there is way too much to see and experience in Iceland.

 Icelandic Króna.
 Not to be confused with the Czech and Swedish Koruna’s.
 The coins say ‘island’ on it (meaning Iceland), just incase you have various country coins like me!